Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

 Let $A$ be in $\KKGs$. \begin{ddd} The Meyer--Nest assembly map for $G$ is the map induced by $C(A)\to A$ in $\KKGs$. \end{ddd}

-The following theorem is an immediate consequence of \cite[Prop.
-5.2]{MR2193334} which yields the comparison of the Meyer--Nest assembly map and the Kasparov's assembly map. \begin{theorem} There is a commutative square
+The following theorem is an immediate consequence of \cite[Prop.\ 5.2]{MR2193334} which yields the comparison of the Meyer--Nest assembly map and Kasparov's assembly map. \begin{theorem} There is a commutative square

-where the vertical maps are instances of Kasparov's assembly map of {Definition \ref{wergoijowergerrrfrfrfrfeggwgw}}, and the horizontal maps are induced by the morphism $C(A)\to A$. \end{theorem} \begin{proof} {First we note that the square commutes by the naturality of the Kasparov assembly map with respect to the coefficients.} {Using Definition \ref{rigrgbjoirjvorgvfbdfgbfgbdfgbdfbg} the upper horizontal map is equivalent to the map
+where the vertical maps are instances of Kasparov's assembly map of {Definition \ref{wergoijowergerrrfrfrfrfeggwgw}} for the family of finite subgroups, and the horizontal maps are induced by the morphism $C(A)\to A$. \end{theorem} \begin{proof} {First we note that the square commutes by the naturality of the Kasparov assembly map with respect to {morphisms between} coefficients.} {Using Definition \ref{rigrgbjoirjvorgvfbdfgbfgbdfgbdfbg} the upper horizontal map is equivalent to the map

 where the colimits run over the $G$-finite sub-complexes of $E_{\Fin}G^{\cw}$.
 It is} an equivalence by the definition of $C(A)\to A$, since $C_{0}(W)$ belongs to $ \ci$ for every $W$ appearing in the colimit.